Do you want to quickly set up a chat in your Blazor application in minutes? If yes is your answer, then you’re in the right place.

 // Create a conversation with a unique conversation ID

-var conversation = this.talkSession.getOrCreateConversation(conversationId);
+const conversation = talkSession.getOrCreateConversation(conversationId);

 // Add myself as a participant